pruje/libbash.sh/docs/libbash_gui.md

 #### Options
 ```
--d, --default ID  Option ID to use by default (first ID to 1)
+-d, --default ID  Option ID to use by default (IDs starts to 1)
 -l, --label TEXT  Set a question text (default: "Choose an option:")
 -t, --title TEXT  Set a title to the dialog
 ```